nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 If it was prescribed at another practice and has been imported via GP2GP.
 In that case, the `onBehalfOf` **MUST** be completed with a reference to the other organisation.

-If the medication/medical device has been prescribed elsewhere and, for example, is detailed in the sending system as a hospital medication, this **MUST** be detailed using an `organisation.type` code in the agent reference in the requester element.

 ### recorder ###

 <table class='resource-attributes'>